MengRao/SPSC_Queue/README.md

 This Library mainly contains two C++ templates, one for single typed queue and one for variant typed queue:

 ## SPSCQueue.h
 A simple single typed queue template, with configurable msg type and queue size.

 ## SPSCQueueOPT.h
 Another implementation of SPSCQueue, in which each msg has an additional bool header and write_idx and read_idx are not shared between threads.
 The performance is better or worse compared with SPSCQueue depending on the configuration.
+Note that Push() and Pop() operation are not atomic(check source code for details).

 ## shmq_recv.cc/shmq_send.cc
 A shared memory IPC example for testing SPSCQueue/SPSCQueueOPT.